strands-project/qrobot/README.md

     $ cd repo

-Run production bootstrapping script as root (note that since the "qrobot" user is not in sudoes, you need to `su` as the admin user first):
+Run production bootstrap and update scripts as root (note that since the "qrobot" user is not in sudoes, you need to `su` as the admin user first):

     $ su %username%
     # ./scripts/bootstrap.sh production
+    # ./scripts/update.sh

 ### Configuration